b3p3k0/coords/README.md

 ## Dependencies

+All dependencies are included in the `coords-deps/` directory:
 - **gpsd-py3**: Interface to gpsd daemon
 - **utm**: Latitude/longitude to UTM coordinate conversion
 - **mgrs**: Military Grid Reference System coordinate conversion